 So, the key here is to make sure that we model what we want John to be able to do we want to model that when we don’t get what we want we can keep our calm.
 By the way, you guys all know this as well it’s so easy to keep your calm when things are going well right?
 If you’ve got perfect kids and I have parents who come and say this to me, they’ll say you know if I had better kids I’d just be a better parent.
 That’s so true right if John would just come

-and and come to the table when I asked him I wouldn’t have to yell and scream and look like an idiot right?
-So, the key here is that it doesn’t really work that way though I have to lead I have to show by example.
+and come to the table when I asked him I wouldn’t have to yell and scream and look like an idiot right?
+So, the key here is that it doesn’t work that way though I have to lead I have to show by example.
 I have to be the model for John about how to do this.
-Now, granted if I don’t have any tools in my parenting toolbox for how to teach John to cut off the TV when I ask him the first time that i’m going to feel kind of frustrated.
+Now, granted if I don’t have any tools in my parenting toolbox for how to teach John to cut off the TV when I ask him the first time that I’m going to feel kind of frustrated.

-So, the goal here though as a first step is to make sure I’ve got control here first because I will guarantee you if you have a home that feels chaotic and out of control, if it really feels like things are desperate the first thing that you have to do is just stop all the yelling into mandy.
-First thing that you do and you’ll find not everything will get better.
+So, the goal here though as a first step is to make sure I’ve got control here first because I will guarantee you if you have a home that feels chaotic and out of control if it really feels like things are desperate the first thing that you have to do is just stop all the yelling into mandy.
+The first thing that you do and you’ll find not everything will get better.
 It’s not pretending but it will get better just by you modeling different behavior and showing John that you aren’t going to lose your cool.
 So, the first mistake is we cannot engage in the behavior we don’t want and expect to get the behavior we do want makes sense right.

 So, John goes up he hears something down in the woods he’s just walking along not paying any attention stumbles across the tree limb right down goes John here I go sprinting as hard as I can and I catch john again right before he hits the ground and I give him another good talk I say john buddy you got to pay attention if you don’t listen you’re going to get hurt.
-My job is protect you listen to dad you’ll be safe right.
+My job is to protect you listen to dad you’ll be safe right.
 Off we go we come across a stream some wet rocks some dry rocks I say to John of course put your feet on the dry rocks otherwise you hit the rut rocks what’s going to happen and slip and fall so John gets up to the stream he’s not paying much attention or he doesn’t believe me who knows but he puts his feet on the wet rock…